raspberrypi/documentation/usage/audio/README.md

 omxplayer -o hdmi example.mp3
 ```

-or you can force output over the headphone jack with:
+Alternatively, you can force output over the headphone jack with:

 ```bash
 omxplayer -o local example.mp3
 ```

-you can even force output over both the headphone jack and hdmi with:
+You can even force output over both the headphone jack and HDMI with:

 ```bash
 omxplayer -o both example.mp3